-We all know that a little Vitamin D goes a long way for our overall well-being but too much sun exposure can leave you with a miserable sun burn.
-I think we've all been there.
-You've been enjoying a day at the beach, or at the pool, and at the end of the day your realize you are dehydrated, the same shade as a tomato, and your skin hurts at the slightest touch.
+We all need Vitamin D, but too much sun exposure can leave you with a nasty burn.
 The beach is my happy place and with boys that surf and a husband from New Zealand, we're no strangers to spending too much time in the sun and ending up with some pretty painful sunburns.
 I'm here to share with you some of my favorite natural sunburn remedies using carriers like aloe and coconut oil along with some of my favorite essential oils for sunburns.

-The next time you find yourself with a sunburn I hope you'll try one or all of these natural remedies and let me know what your favorite is and what worked best for you.
-Now get out there and enjoy your summer!
-Contact me with any questions you have about essential oils.
-I'm here to help!
+The next time you find yourself with a sunburn I hope you'll try one or all of these natural remedies!
+Let us know on social media what your favorite is and what worked best for you.